Greater London Authority: Energy policy

+Intergovernmental relations

+The Mayor of London is a member of the Mayoral Council for England and the Council of the Nations and Regions.

+Division of functions

 Political control

-After the 2021 elections, Labour has the largest representation on the GLA with the mayor as well as eleven assembly members, followed by nine from the Conservatives, three Greens, and two from the Liberal Democrats.
+After the 2024 elections, Labour has the largest representation on the GLA with the mayor as well as eleven assembly members, followed by eight from the Conservatives, three Greens, two from the Liberal Democrats, and one from Reform UK.